info-beamer/package-sdk/p2plib/README.md

 ## Constructor `PeerGroup(port=None)`

 Sets up a new peer group.
-The optional port argument can be provided for force the use of a specific UDP port for communication.
+The optional port argument can be provided to force the use of a specific UDP port for communication.
 Usually this is not recommended as an automatic port is selected based on the current node directory.